Track mileage automatically

 Combining a mileage tracker app with an iBeacon provides an automated solution requiring minimal effort from the employee.
 The beacon triggers the app automatically, eliminating the need to open the app.

-If your primary goal with your fleet is to comply with HMRC mileage allowance rules, handle allowance payments, and maintain accurate trip records, combining an app with an iBeacon is probably the most efficient.
+If your primary goal with your fleet is to comply with HMRC mileage allowance rules, handle reimbursements, and maintain accurate documentation of journeys, combining an app with an iBeacon is very efficient.

 Comprehensive vehicle telematics systems

-Telematics systems are full-featured vehicle tracking systems that monitor location, driving behaviour, and vehicle health.
-They can oversee driver safety and maintain operational efficiency, making it useful for advanced fleet management and connected car services.
+The systems can oversee driver safety and maintain operational efficiency, making it useful for advanced fleet management and connected car services.

 What is a vehicle telematics system?